Last Updated: 02 March 2024

 Let them know you are planning on starting beekeeping.
-You don’t want to disturb anybody so you specifically want to check if any of your neighbours have allergies to bees.
+You don’t want to disturb anybody so you specifically want to check if any of your neighbors have allergies to bees.
 That can be an issue.
 Besides allergies, many people are afraid of bees because of the misconception that they are dangerous and always ready to sting.
-The best thing to do in that case is not only to inform your neighbours but also educate them about bees.
+The best thing to do in that case is not only to inform your neighbors but also to educate them about bees and what beekeeping is.

 Where bees are kept is called an apiary or bee yard and does not need to be very spacious.
 You can keep them in a small backyard or even on the rooftop or in a balcony.